Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Remote workers are more common than ever.
 But some companies might require you to come in for an interview.

 Others might not consider applicants who live outside of the city it’s located in.
-In some cases, you might not be able to save money at all by moving back home.
+In some cases, you might not be able to save money at all by moving back home if you can’t find a good job nearby.

 So is it worth it?
 It depends on your priorities.

 Ultimately, the decision to move back home is a personal one.
 If your goal is to pay off your student debt faster — and you already have a job — it could be a great opportunity.
 I also have friends who moved home to meet other goals, like starting their own business.
-But it might not be worth the strain on your relationships, from your parents to your friends to your significant other.
+But it might not be worth the strain on your relationships with your parents, your friends or significant other.

 More guides on Finder